RenderKit/oidn/README.md

 Open Image Denoise automatically sets and restores the current CUDA/HIP device on the calling thread when necessary, thus the current device does not have to be changed manually by the application.

+For Metal, a single command queue is supported.

 Once a device is created, you can call